Pre-dawn food run then rush home: Kashmir under curfew

 The reaction to India’s action has so far been largely subdued.
 People are still dealing with the stringent lockdown that has forced an eerie calm on the region.

-India’s national security adviser, Ajit Doval, has camped in Srinagar to personally monitor the situation, officials said.
-Hundreds, including top pro-India Kashmiri leaders, have been either put under house arrest or formally arrested.
+India’s national security adviser, Ajit Doval, has camped in Srinagar to monitor the situation, officials said.
+Hundreds, including top pro-India Kashmiri leaders, have either been put under house arrest or formally arrested.

 Local police have increasingly come under pressure from rebels fighting against Indian rule since 1989, who have warned them to stay away from India’s counterinsurgency operations.